Dominique A. Tobbell, Ph.D.

 My first book, Pills, Power, and Policy: The Struggle for Drug Reform in Cold War America and its Consequences, is now available from the University of California Press.

-Specialties: nursing history, oral history, history of pharmaceuticals, health care policy, academic medicine, medical technology, biomedical sciences, business history
+Specialties: nursing history, oral history, history of pharmaceuticals, health care policy, academic medicine, medical technology, business history